netxms/netxms-doc/admin/installation.rst

   4. Environment variable NXMC_NAME=VALUE.
 For example NXMC_server=127.0.0.1

-  5. If non of above configuration exists, Web UI tries to resolve "NETXMS_server" DNS name for server connection.
+  5. If non of above configuration exists, Web UI tries to resolve "NETXMS_SERVER" DNS name for server connection.

   6. If none of above configuration exists, Web UI uses "127.0.0.1" as a server address.